 World Press Freedom Day was first organized by the United Nations General Assembly in 1993 in an effort to reflect upon press freedom in the world.
 The day marks the anniversary of the Declaration of Windhoek, which is a statement of press freedom principles put together by African journalists in 1991 to promote an independent and pluralistic African press.
 This holiday is celebrated on May 3.

 World Press Freedom Day Facts & Quotes

 - Each World Press Freedom Day has a theme and a host city.
-2017’s host city is Indonesia, Jakarta and the theme is Critical Minds for Critical Times: Media’s role in advancing peaceful, just and inclusive societies.
+2017’s host city was Indonesia, Jakarta and the theme was Critical Minds for Critical Times: Media’s role in advancing peaceful, just and inclusive societies.
 The theme was chosen as it coincides with the 2030 Development Agenda goal to: Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.

 - UNESCO confers the Guillermo Cano World Press Freedom Prize to a deserving individual, organization or institution in the field.
 The prize is named after Guillermo Cano Isaza, a Colombian journalist who was assassinated outside his newspaper in 1986 having offended powerful drug lords.

 - According to the Universal Declaration of Human Rights,